 Hire your cleaners, or arrange for employees to do this task.
 Don’t forget to empty the steamer and vacuum.
 Best to have the dusting done before you pack up shelves and racks.

-Check your lease rules to see if moving docks, backdoor access ways, delivery parking spots, or even allowed hours for moving are going to fit in with your store movers’ schedule.
+Check your lease rules to see if moving docks, backdoor access ways, delivery parking generic viagra at cvs spots, or even allowed hours for moving are going to fit in with your store movers’ schedule.

 Make sure your moving company will have all the equipment needed for a clothing retail store move.
 For example, do they have the right types of moving dollies for your needs?
 What about ramps on their trucks if they can’t use loading docks?
 Clothing racks and protections?
 Ask about everything!